Every online account is important. But, in terms of net value, few are as important as forex trading accounts.

 - sudden proxy and emulator usage

-Here are more examples of suspicious user activity that may point to an account takeover:
+Here are more examples of suspicious user activity that may point to account takeover fraud:

 As you can see, many of these examples attempt to monitor your users’ behavior.
 In the world of fraud prevention, this is done via velocity checks, which are rules designed to look at several actions over a set period.
 We’ll look at some of these velocity rules in detail below.

 Top 3 Custom Rules for Account Takeover in Forex Trading